loft-sh/vcluster-docs/CONTRIBUTING.md

 ## Highlight lines of code

-Use inline comments in the code to highlight lines.
+Use inline comments in the code to highlight lines if possible.
 See https://docusaurus.io/docs/markdown-features/code-blocks#highlighting-with-comments.